 Learn how to play rugby.
 If you're new to the game of rugby, hold on because you're in for a wild ride!

-For instance, you might wonder, "What is a scrum?"
+For instance, you might wonder, "What's a scrum?"

 Drop kicks are used to restart play after a team scores.

 Besides a score, play is only stopped for 2 reasons: a rugby rules infraction and if the ball goes out of bounds.

 There are 2 ways to put the rugby ball back into play when action is stopped:

 If the ball goes out of bounds, it is put back into play with a line-out.